Kerry James Marshall: Early life and education

-Kerry James Marshall was born October 17, 1955 in Birmingham, Alabama.
-He was raised in Birmingham and later in Los Angeles, California.
+Marshall was born October 17, 1955, in Birmingham, Alabama.
+He was raised in Birmingham and later moved to Los Angeles, California, as part of the Great Migration.
 He is the son of a postal worker and a homemaker.
-His father's hobby was buying broken watches that he would pick up in pawn shops for a song, figure out how to fix them with the help of books he would find, before reselling the watches.
-Marshall was able to learn to deconstruct items that he saw as rarefied and complex, making them his own.
+His father's hobby was buying broken watches that he would inexpensively acquire in pawnshops and learn how to fix them with the help of books before reselling the watches.

-His home in Los Angeles was near the Black Panther Party's headquarters, which left him with a feeling of social responsibility and influenced his work directly.
+Marshall's home in Los Angeles was near the Black Panther Party's headquarters, which left him with a feeling of social responsibility and influenced his work directly.

+The subject matter of his paintings, installations, and public projects is drawn from African-American culture and rooted in the geography of his upbringing.
+In 1963, he moved with his family to the Nickerson Gardens public housing project in the Watts district of Los Angeles, just a few years before the race riots began.

 Education

 In high school, Marshall began figure drawing under the mentorship of social realist painter Charles White, which continued on into Marshall's college career.
 He stated that during the years of his training, White "became as much as a friend as a mentor; I kept in touch with his family, even after his death."
-While studying at Otis College of Art and Design in Los Angeles, Marshall worked to "not have a representational image or a specific story to tell," over abstraction.
+While studying at Otis College of Art and Design in Los Angeles, Marshall worked to "not have a representational image or a specific story to tell" over abstraction.
 Marshall earned a B.F.A. degree in 1978 from Otis College of Art and Design.

 Career

 Marshall was awarded a MacArthur Fellowship in 1997.
 He was a professor at the University of Illinois in Chicago in the School of Art and Design from 1993 until 2006.
 In 2013, he was named for the Committee on the Arts and the Humanities by President Barack Obama, one of seven new appointees chosen.

-Hank Willis Thomas has claimed that Marshall was a big influence on him and his practice.
+Conceptual artist Hank Willis Thomas has said that Marshall was a big influence on him and his practice.